How to Visit Mount Rushmore: A Local’s Guide

 However, the wintertime has the least number of crowds.

-You might also consider visiting during shoulder seasons when people aren’t on holiday or summer breaks from work or school to beat the crowds.
+You might also consider visiting during shoulder seasons when people aren’t on vacation or summer breaks from work or school to beat the crowds.

 The best time of day to visit Mount Rushmore is in the morning to beat the daily crowds.